How to Build a Robust Flutter App Initialization Flow with Riverpod

 But keep in mind, Riverpod providers are lazily initialized by default—they are built when first used, not when declared.
 And the documentation says that if we want to eagerly initialize a provider, we can do so with a child widget.

 Note how I’ve used keepAlive: true in the declarations above.
-This makes sense when we want dependencies to be initialized only once, during app startup.
+This makes sense for dependencies that are initialized only once, during app startup.

 Eager Provider Initialization with a Child Widget

-1. As soon as the app starts, the AppStartupWidget is loaded
+1. Application Startup: When the app starts, AppStartupWidget is loaded.

-And if the initialization is successful, the MainApp widget takes the stage.
+6. Success State: Once initialization succeeds, the onLoaded callback is triggered, and the MainApp widget takes the stage.

 Accessing Eagerly-Initialized Providers with requireValue